satoru-takeuchi/elkdat/README.md

 Just run `./init` underneath the top of this tool!

-Please note that elkdt downloads whole linux kernel source repository in `./init`.
+Please note that elkdat downloads whole linux kernel source repository in `./init`.
 If you already have it, please copy it underneath the top directory as "linux".
-In addition, elkdt flushes existing kernel, object files and so on by `mrproper`.
+In addition, elkdat flushes existing kernel, object files and so on by `mrproper`.

 # Tutorial